 The applicability statement includes establishments which manufacture OCPSF products which are covered by the subcategories "and" which are included in certain major SIC groups.
 The Board has looked at this closely, since the USEPA rules often use "and" to mean "or".
 The effect of "and" is to impose a global limitation on the entire Part, so that if one of the lists in a Subpart specifically includes something outside of the SIC major groups, the specific inclusion is cancelled by the global applicability statement.
 In this Part the subcategories appear to all belong within the listed SIC major groups.
 Therefore, the Board has retained "and" in the global applicability statement.
 The alternative would be to substitute "or", so that the applicability would be controlled by the individual Subparts.
-The Board solicits comment as to whether USEPA intended "and" or "or" in this applicability statement.
+The Board solicited comment as to whether USEPA intended "and" or "or" in this applicability statement.
+The Board received no response, and has left this as "and".